 Here is the text of the Seventh Step Prayer:

-(Alcoholics Anonymous Big Book, page 76)
+(Alcoholics Anonymous Big Book, Page 76)

 The first words of the prayer, “Heavenly Father,” “God,” or “Creator” affirm the presence of the Higher Power.
 In the rest of the first sentence, the prayer becomes a complete surrender of the self – not only the parts the speaker is proud of, but the character flaws and hidden shame we each live with in daily life.

-This sentence is the heart of the Step 7 Prayer, Higher Power being asked to remove all character defects.
+This sentence is the heart of the Step 7 Prayer, Higher Power being asked to remove All Character Defects.
 These can be twisted thoughts, self-pity, self-defeating attitudes, or others.

-These come from the person’s fearless moral inventory, undertaken in previous steps, particularly the 4th Step of AA.
+These come from the person’s fearless moral inventory, undertaken in previous steps, particularly The 4th Step of AA.
 Each person saying this daily prayer asks for help removing the roadblocks that hold them back in life and could trigger substance abuse.

 In the final line of the Step 7 prayer, God is acknowledged as a continued source of strength and healing.
 It promises to carry on with the program not only internally but externally.
 It suggests the praying person will continue to grow during the remainder of the AA program and beyond.